-Asset Structure (from Custom Parameters up to Asset)
+Asset Structure (from Custom Fields up to an Asset)

 Assets can be clearly defined using a bottom-up approach in Loc8, where:

-- Attributes of the asset can be perfectly translated into individual custom parameters - be it a date and time of a specific event, data that must be entered in simple text, figures with units, time period or duration, true/false statements, a dropdown list of multiple choices, additional contact person (other than the site contact and asset maintainer), reference to another site or asset, website URL, monetary details or any attachment - to allow you to eventually inspect all attributes of the asset at a glance.
+Attributes of the asset can be translated into individual custom fields - be it a date and time of a specific event, data that must be entered in simple text, figures with units, time period or duration, true/false statements, a dropdown list of multiple choices, additional contact person (other than the site contact and asset maintainer), reference to another site or asset, website URL, monetary details or any attachments - to allow you to eventually inspect all attributes of the asset at a glance.

-- Relevant data groups are added to those asset types which require the bundle of associated custom parameters to describe their new assets.
+Relevant data groups are then added to those Asset types which require the bundle of associated custom parameters to describe their new assets.

-- Different asset types that are related in one way or the other can be created under a parent asset type to form the hierarchy such that they automatically inherit their parent's data groups, which of course can be removed, and edited as necessary.
+Different asset types that are related in one way or the other can be created under a parent asset type to form the hierarchy such that they automatically inherit their parent's data groups by default, which of course can be removed, and edited as necessary.

-Once all of that has been defined, the new assets of a well-defined asset type display the default fields as well as the new fields as per the custom parameters that cascade down from the related data groups that were associated with its asset type.
+Once all of that has been defined, the new assets of a well-defined asset type will display the default fields as well as the new fields as per the custom fields that cascade down from the related Data Groups associated with its Asset Type.

 The example below shows how an equipment fact sheet is converted into asset structure in Loc8, with default and additional attributes - temperature, humidity and heat load - to completely describe the asset.